BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/DataValidSimple.md

 Notes:

-- In the first section, all verdicts pass.
+- In section `This is valid`, all verdicts pass.
 - When a value has multiple validation verdicts (as all of these do), the verdicts are logged into a separate subsection.
-- In the second section, three verdicts fail.
+- In section `This is not valid`, three verdicts fail.

 **Prev Stop:** [Verifying a Complex Data Object](./DataEqualComplex.md)